cathydutton/cathydutton.github.io/_drafts/2017-03-19-can-we-just-use-css-now?.md

 ### Sass backlash

-There was of course the inevitable backlash against preprocessrs:
+There was of course the inevitable backlash against preprocessors:

  * The code output was not always as clean as it could have been
  * Over nesting created a reliance on DOM structure
- * Variables became un-managable
+ * Variables became unmanageable
  * Developers become reliant on a tool instead of the language

- Leading to artices like this "LINK" and "LINK2"
+ Leading to articles like this "LINK" and "LINK2"

  Overall the pro's outweighed the cons's and like most front end developers my personal sites are all built using Sass.